pretix/pretix-docs/docs/guides/products/index.md

 ### Season tickets

 Season tickets are often used for public swimming pools, sports clubs, theaters, and other types of venues.
-This section explains two methods for setting them up in pretix.
+This section explains three methods for setting them up in pretix.
 These methods can be used for any ticket that grants access to all events during a certain time period.
 It does not matter whether that time period spans several years or just a single day.

 The first method, option A, uses memberships.
+Option B uses a separate event shop that only sells season tickets.
-The second method, option B, uses a single season ticket.
+Option C, uses a single season ticket.

 With **Option A**, a customer who purchases a season ticket creates an account with their email address and a password.
 The season ticket will be stored in that account.